java9-modularity/gradle-modules-plugin/README.md

 ```

 * greeter.api: Exports an interface
+* greeter.demo: Applications that can be started with `ModularJavaExec` tasks
 * greeter.provider: Provides a service implementation for the interface provided by `greeter.api`
 * greeter.provider.test: Blackbox module test for `greeter.provider`
 * greeter.runner: Main class that uses the `Greeter` service, that can be started/packaged with the `application plugin`